SUPARCO: Space Weather Monitoring

-SUPARCO has been actively involved in space weather monitoring for over five decades, utilizing a nationwide network of ground-based sensors.
-As Pakistan's reliance on satellites for critical services like communication, navigation, and earth observation increases, SUPARCO has established the Pakistan Space Weather Center, which employs an array of instruments to observe space weather phenomena in real time.
+SUPARCO has been actively involved in space weather monitoring for over five decades, utilising a nationwide network of ground-based sensors.
+As Pakistan's reliance on satellites for critical services like communication, navigation, and earth observation increases, SUPARCO has established the Pakistan Space Weather Centre, which employs an array of instruments to observe space weather phenomena in real time.
 Processed data, including HF communication products, are then disseminated to relevant national users.

-SUPARCO initiated its Geomagnetic Field Monitoring Program in 1983 at the Sonmiani space facility, establishing a second observatory in Karachi in 2008.
-This program involves studying the Earth's magnetic field and its variations in the South Asian region using data collected from these observatories.
+SUPARCO initiated its Geomagnetic Field Monitoring Programme in 1983 at the Sonmiani space facility, establishing a second observatory in Karachi in 2008.
+This programme involves studying the Earth's magnetic field and its variations in the South Asian region using data collected from these observatories.
 The data is used to understand the Earth's magnetic environment and mitigate associated hazards.

 SUPARCO regularly publishes a public domain bulletin of geomagnetic data, which includes research on the effects of solar flares and severe magnetic storms recorded by the observatories.

 On Sunday, 19th October 2025, SUPARCO announced the "successful launch" of their new H1 satellite from the Jiuquan Satellite Launch Centre in north-western China.

 This is Pakistan's first hyperspectral satellite, described as a "major milestone".
 It aims to advance country objectives ranging from agriculture to urban planning.

-Pakistan’s Foreign Ministry says the new technology will greatly improve the country’s abilities in areas like advanced farming, environmental protection, city development, and disaster response.
+Pakistan's Foreign Ministry says the new technology will greatly improve the country's abilities in areas like advanced farming, environmental protection, city development, and disaster response.
 It will also help identify natural hazard risks more accurately, supporting major development projects such as the China-Pakistan Economic Corridor.

 Pakistan praised the launch of H1 as a major milestone for its space programme and a sign of its close cooperation with China in using space technology for peaceful purposes.

-Satellite Navigation Program
+Satellite Navigation Programme

 SUPARCO has been a pivotal player in Pakistan's satellite navigation landscape.
 Its involvement extends to the entire spectrum of satellite navigation, encompassing the design and development of space, ground, and user segments.

 It has established a Ground Based Augmentation System (GBAS) on a proof of concept basis to provide correction signals to authorized users.
 Additionally, SUPARCO has deployed a Space Based Augmentation System (SBAS) via PakSAT-MM1 to cater to the specific needs of aviation, marine, and land users who require high-integrity correction signals.

-SUPARCO operates a Satellite Navigation Signal Monitoring facility that plays a crucial role in monitoring, archiving, and analyzing satellite navigation signals from various monitoring stations located across Pakistan.
-This facility fosters collaboration with national and international organizations involved in satellite navigation systems.
+SUPARCO operates a Satellite Navigation Signal Monitoring facility that plays a crucial role in monitoring, archiving, and analysing satellite navigation signals from various monitoring stations located across Pakistan.
+This facility fosters collaboration with national and international organisations involved in satellite navigation systems.